 Only structured volumes make it through the connector, which are converted to VDB before transfer into Omniverse.

-Use the “Resample To Image” filter to transform volumes into structured volumes for Omniverse rendering.
+Use the ‘Resample To Image’ filter to transform volumes into structured volumes so that they can be converted.

 ParaView light kit information is not transferred to Omniverse, instead a single distant light is put into the scene by default.

-Raytracing cannot be enabled within the Omniverse Connector view (use a separate view instead).
+Raytracing cannot be enabled within the Omniverse Connector render view (use a separate view instead).